Gold Coast Suns: Foundation

-The first application for a license by a Gold Coast team to enter the AFL was made in 1996 by the wealthy and popular Gold Coast based Southport Sharks club (formed 1961), with an excess of 20,000 members, the on-field QAFL powerhouse made a formal bid to the AFL.
-However, the AFL declined the license in favour of admitting the Port Adelaide Football Club.
+The first application for a licence by a Gold Coast team to enter the AFL was made in 1996 by the wealthy and popular Gold Coast-based Southport Sharks (formed 1961); with an excess of 20,000 members, the on-field QAFL powerhouse made a formal bid to the AFL.
+However, the AFL declined the licence in favour of admitting the Port Adelaide Football Club.
 There was strong opposition from the majority of the QAFL clubs and supporters, and the AFL felt that the popular Sharks brand, and its reliance on gaming and hospitality revenue, could divide rather than unite the Gold Coast community.
-In 2006, the AFLattempted to negotiate a merger between the Sharks and a Melbourne based club.
+In 2006, the AFL attempted to negotiate a merger between the Sharks and a Melbourne-based club.
 The AFL made the Gold Coast a primary target for a proposed relocation of the North Melbourne Football Club which had sold some of its home games there.
-The league pushed for a merger with the Sharks offering significant financial incentives, however North Melbourne blocked the move and the AFL decided that a new license would be the best avenue for moving forward.
+The league pushed for a merger with the Sharks offering significant financial incentives, however North Melbourne blocked the move and the AFL decided that a new licence would be the best avenue for moving forward.
 On 24 December 2007, the AFL obtained Australian Securities and Investments Commission (ASIC) registration for the name "Gold Coast Football Club Ltd".
 In March 2008 the AFL won the support of the league's 16 club presidents to establish sides on the Gold Coast and in Western Sydney.
 Shortly thereafter the AFL invited the Sharks to become part of a consortium, and the club made a $150,000 donation and sought to meet the strict criteria set down for inclusion by the AFL.
 As part of the winning bid, the Sharks contributed $10 million in corporate sponsorship.
 However the AFL officially ruled out use of the Sharks nickname (along with other nominations including the Dolphins and Pirates) for the new club, despite them being the highest polling choices of AFL supporters.
 The club's identity was put to a public nomination and voting process with the Marlins and Stingrays being the most popular of the available options among community stakeholders.
 In response to the poll, however the AFL announced that it would not adopt any of the community suggested names and the team would initially remain unnamed and that the nickname would evolve.
 However it was later leaked that the AFL's marketing department had already chosen the Suns brand independent of the community consultation.

-The new club was formally granted the license to compete in the AFL on 31 March 2009.
+The new club was formally granted the licence to compete in the AFL on 31 March 2009.